samuel-jimenez/GramEditor/docs/src/git.md

 ---
-description: Tehanu is a text editor that supports lots of Git features
+description: Gram is a text editor that supports lots of Git features
-title: Tehanu Editor Git integration documentation
+title: Gram Editor Git integration documentation
 ---

 # Git

-Tehanu currently offers a set of fundamental Git features, with support coming in the future for more advanced ones, like conflict resolution tools, line by line staging, and more.
+Gram currently offers a set of fundamental Git features, with support coming in the future for more advanced ones, like conflict resolution tools, line by line staging, and more.

 Here's an overview of all currently supported features: